developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/voice/index.md

   <li><b>Start phrase</b> - Sets a start phrase to trigger voice capture.
 Start phrase is specified in option <b>Data capture start phrase</b>.</li>
   <li><b>PTT button</b> -  Sets PTT button to trigger voice capture. <i>Only supported on EC30, MC93, TC52/TC57, TC72/TC77, and TC8300 devices.
 For other devices, the PTT button may be mapped to an available button on the device.</i> </li>
 </ul>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>Note: </b>The Google voice recognition engine included with Google App version 10.97.8.21 (and later) plays a notification tone every few seconds while voice input is enabled to indicate that it is waiting for input.
+This tone can be eliminated by using PTT instead of start phrase to trigger voice input.<br>

 * **Data capture start phrase** - Specified phrase to start the data capture if **Start phrase** is selected as the **Data capture start option**.
 Numbers and special characters are not supported as part of the start phrase. _The default value is "start."_